CSE 2321

 TA TBD

-TA Office Hours Per request.
+TA Office Hours TBD Per request.
 Please reach out over slack/ email.

 Slack Discussion Group See the link in Carmen!
 Say hello!